-Unique wines are produced on an organic basis.
+Unique wines are created on an environmentally friendly basis.

-Always consistently organic, in the vineyard, in the cellar and beyond.
+Always consistently environmentally friendly, in the vineyard, in the cellar and beyond.

 The premise: better to lose money than not be true to yourself.